dnyaneshsb20/dnyaneshsb20/README.md

 ---

 ## 🚀 Featured Projects
-- [**Milk Products Management System**](https://github.com/dnyaneshsb20/Milk-Products-Management-System) – A C# & MySQL desktop application for dairy shop owners to calculate bills, maintain records, and save time.
+- [**Milk Products Management System**](https://github.com/dnyaneshsb20/Milk-Products-Management-System) – I have created a CSharp and MySQL-based Milk Products Management System to help Dairy Shop Owners.
+It will easily calculate bills, maintain records, reduce manual work, and save time.
-- [**User Authentication System**](https://github.com/dnyaneshsb20/User-Authentication-System) – A Java & Oracle-based web app for secure login and registration with encrypted passwords.
+- [**User Authentication System**](https://github.com/dnyaneshsb20/User-Authentication-System) – I have created a Java and Oracle-based User Authentication System to help websites and applications manage user login and registration.
+Securely verifies user details, stores log-in data, and prevents unauthorized access, making the system safer and more reliable.
+I learned on my own how to use Java to safely store passwords by converting them into a secure format.
-- [**Scan and See – AR for Instant Data Access**](https://github.com/dnyaneshsb20/Scan-and-See---Augumented-Reality-Instant-Data-Access) – An AR project using QR codes, Supabase, and Android app integration for instant card detail display.
+- [**Scan and See – AR for Instant Data Access**](https://github.com/dnyaneshsb20/Scan-and-See---Augumented-Reality-Instant-Data-Access) – I created an AR project called ’Scan and See’ using the AR Studio website and a separate Android app.
+It scans QR codes, checks the link with Supabase, and shows card details if the link is valid.
+I learned on my own how to connect the app to Supabase and match the QR codes scanned with the stored data.

+- - [**Data Packet Flow in Network Layer**](https://github.com/dnyaneshsb20/Data-Packet-Flow-in-Network-Layer) – Created a web-based interactive simulation using HTML, CSS, and JavaScript to visually represent how data packets travel through the network layer.
+The tool demonstrates IP packet flow, routing decisions, and path traversal across routers, enhancing conceptual clarity of OSI Layer 3.
+Designed with a user-friendly interface to support educational use.

 ---